What is the Window of Tolerance and How It Impacts Your Life

 Engaging in regular physical activity is vital for emotional well-being.
 Exercise helps release built-up tension and stress, promoting relaxation.

 Physical activity triggers endorphin release, naturally enhancing mood.
-Movement is beneficial, whether a brisk walk, yoga, or cycling.
+Movement is beneficial, whether it’s a brisk walk, yoga, or cycling.

 Even small daily activities like stretching or dancing can make a difference.
 They help prevent prolonged states of hyperarousal and keep people engaged and alert.